-Funding: The TUM-IAS Philosopher in Residence is endowed with €30,000 for research-related costs, travel expenses and housing.
+Funding and Fellowship award: The TUM-IAS Philosopher in Residence is endowed with €30,000 for research-related costs, travel expenses and housing.
 In addition, the TUM-IAS Philosopher in Residence receives an award of €70,000.
 The publication of the results and the organization of a workshop at TUM-IAS are expected.
 Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; the funds are administered by the TUM-IAS) and their time.
-The award will be transferred to the Fellow typically in two installments.
+The award, which will be transferred to the Fellow typically in two installments, is at the Fellow's free disposal and does not need to be disclosed or justified.